bertmad3400/OSINTprofiles/README.md

 taking too long.

 ## What is a profile?
-OSINT'er is a project aiming at building an generic webscraping engine, for collecting and curating information and articles from a whole range of news sites by using a couple of rules on how and where to find the relevant information on these news sites.
-These rules are internally refered to as profiles and they are what allows OSINT'er to collect large amounts of information from a wide range of sites with very little knowledge about the structure of the sites.
+OSINTer is a project aiming at building an generic webscraping engine, for collecting and curating information and articles from a whole range of news sites by using a couple of rules on how and where to find the relevant information on these news sites.
+These rules are internally refered to as profiles and they are what allows OSINTer to collect large amounts of information from a wide range of sites with very little knowledge about the structure of the sites.